Nick Senzel Player Props: Reds vs. Red Sox

 Nick Senzel At The Plate

-- Senzel has seven doubles, four home runs and 16 walks while hitting .264.
+- Senzel is hitting .264 with seven doubles, four home runs and 16 walks.

-- In 48.7% of his games this season, Senzel has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in one contest.
+- Senzel has had an RBI in 19 games this year (48.7%), including five multi-RBI outings (12.8%).
+He has also driven in three or more of his team's runs in one contest.

-- In 16 of 39 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.